eclipse-langium/langium-website/hugo/content/docs/recipes/validation/dependency-loops.md

 ## How to make it work in Langium?

+In the following example we will resolve the dependencies for a complex nature of data.

+Therefore we will take the `HelloWorld` example from the learning section and extend it with a validation that checks for greeting loops.
+Greeting loops are forbidden in this example.
+When `A` greets `B` and `B` greets `C`, then `C` must not greet `A`.

 ### Adapt the grammar

-We will change the `HelloWorld` grammar from the learning section, so that persons can greet each other.
-However, we will introduce a validation that "greeting loops" are forbidden.
+We will change the `HelloWorld` grammar, so that persons can greet each other.
+After that, we will introduce a validation in order to forbid "greeting loops".

 ```langium
 grammar HelloWorld